 removing the affiliated AP, the AP MLD shall remove the Per-STA Profile subelement from the

-Reconfiguration Multi-Link element corresponding to the removed AP, and if no more Per-STA Profile subelement remain in the Reconfiguration Multi-Link element, the AP MLD shall stop transmitting the
+Reconfiguration Multi-Link element corresponding to the removed AP, (#19934)and if there is still at least one Per-STA Profile

+subelement remaining in the Reconfiguration Multi-Link element, the AP MLD shall continue to transmit the Reconfiguration Multi-Link element in the subsequent Beacon and Probe Response frames of the remaining affiliated APs, otherwise , the AP MLD shall stop transmitting the

 Reconfiguration Multi-Link element in the subsequent Beacon and Probe Response frames of the remaining affiliated APs.
-After the affiliated AP is removed, the AP MLD shall remove the Per-STA Profile subelement for that affiliated AP (if any) from the Basic Multi-Link element.
+After the affiliated AP is removed, the AP MLD shall remove (#19681)any Per-STA Profile subelement for that affiliated AP (if present) from the Basic Multi-Link element that is carried in the subsequent Beacon and Probe Response frames of the remaining affiliated APs.

 TGbe editor: Please modify the 18th paragraph in this subclause as shown below.

-At the TBTT indicated by the value of the AP Removal Timer subfield in transmitted Reconfiguration Multi-Link elements, an associated non-AP MLD shall consider the link corresponding to the removed AP nonexistent, and the SME of the non-AP MLD shall delete any information maintained for that link.
+(#20023)A non-AP MLD identifies one or more affiliated APs being removed from its associated AP MLD from the Reconfiguration Multi-Link element received from the AP MLD.
+At the TBTT indicated by the value of the AP Removal Timer subfield in (#20025)the received Reconfiguration Multi-Link elements, an associated non-AP MLD shall consider the link corresponding to the removed AP nonexistent, and the SME of the non-AP MLD shall delete any information maintained for that link.
 After a non-AP MLD deletes any information maintained for the link corresponding to the removed AP, if there are no other setup links with the AP MLD, then the non-AP MLD shall consider that it has been disassociated from the AP MLD and shall delete the corresponding association information.